 1. Find your own way to take care of our planet

 When I feel overwhelmed by the issue of climate change, I recall Rebecca Solnit’s words – what we do matters.
 There are always small ways that each of us can help.
-Start by engaging in these simple tips and if you’re in a position to do so, consider offering financial or volunteer support to an environmental cause of your choice.
+Start by engaging by adopting your own simple steps and if you’re in a position to do so, consider offering financial or volunteer support to an environmental cause of your choice.

 2. Create a morning routine